-- 1. This Australian Standard on Related Services (ASRS) deals with: - (a) The practitioner's responsibilities when engaged to perform an agreed-upon procedures engagement; and - (b) The form and content of the agreed-upon procedures report. - 2.
-This ASRS applies to the performance of agreed-upon procedures engagements on financial or non-financial subject matters.
-(Ref: Para.
-A1-A2)
+- 1. This ASRS deals with: - (a) The practitioner's responsibilities when engaged to perform an agreed-upon procedures engagement; and - (b) The form and content of the agreed-upon procedures report. - 2.
+[Deleted by the AUASB.
+Refer Aus 0.1]